 The study did not look at the impacts of erythritol or xylitol, the other two NNS we consider in this article.

 Monk fruit, also known as luo han guo, is an extremely sweet small tropical melon native to Thailand and southern China.
-It’s traditionally been used as a sweetener and to treat coughs and sore throats in traditional Chinese medicine.
+The monk fruit plant is traditionally used as a sweetener and to treat coughs and sore throats in traditional Chinese medicine.

-Monk fruit extract is about a whopping 300 times sweeter than table sugar.
+Monk fruit extract is about a whopping 300 times sweeter than table sugar, which makes it an optimal choice for a plant-based sugar.
 The patent for processing monk fruit into a commercially-available sweetener was issued in 1995, so it’s a fairly new addition to the sweetener lineup in the industrialized world.

 Monk fruit doesn’t raise blood sugar, in its powdered form has little to no calories, and it has no known side effects.
 One government study has suggested that monk fruit might have anti-inflammatory effects.